Adaptive design has become the tool of choice to establish an eCommerce sales platform.

 #7.
 Use Adaptive Design To Improve Website Navigation

 One key inclusion that adaptive design has over-responsive layouts is the ability to customize micro-interactions – those tiny changes that the user makes to a website according to their preference.
-Adaptive design can give your customers more agency in how to navigate your store to better get to the products they want, which can improve their overall UX experience with your site.
+Adaptive design can give your customers more agency in navigating your store to better get to the products they want, which can improve their overall UX experience with your site.

 How Are Other Stores Leveraging Adaptive Design?

-For the best examples of how these strategies are deployed by other websites, it’s helpful to look at the top brands that have made the leap between platforms and viewing devices:
+For the best examples of how these strategies are deployed by other websites, it’s helpful to look at the top brands that have leapt platforms and viewing devices:

-With all the supplies this brand offers, making smooth navigation through all their stocks was an obvious choice.
-You can see that their mobile version doesn’t give as much information and focuses more on the versatility of their search bar, while their desktop version gives more leniency to categorizing their products.
+With all the supplies this brand offers, smooth navigation through all their stocks was an obvious choice.
+You can see that their mobile version doesn’t give as much information and focuses more on the versatility of their search bar.
+In contrast, their desktop version gives more leniency to categorizing their products.

 Booking flights can often be a very stressful endeavour, so the mobile version of Air France displays only the essentials you need for air travel.
 While other pertinent sections such as travel guides and trip advisories are still accessible via mobile, they’re displayed more prominently on the desktop page for easier visibility.